reagento/adaptix/docs/conversion/tutorial.rst

 Additional parameters are checked (from right to left) before the fields.
 So, your custom linking looks among the additional parameters too.

-By default, fields are matched by exact name equivalence.
+By default, fields are matched by exact name equivalence, parameters are matched only for top-level destination model fields.

 After fields are matched adaptix tries to create a coercer that transforms data from the source field to the destination type.